Korean War Legacy Project

 Dangerous Moment

-Jean Clements recalls a dangerous moment he experienced while serving in Korea.
-He shares that the night patrols were especially dangerous and recounts one in particular where he and fellow soldiers were assigned to check a particular post near the Imgingang River in no man's land due to an issue with the communication lines.
-He recounts having to maneuver through rice fields and securing one side with his machine gun as they made their way to the post.
+Jean Clement recalls a perilous moment he experienced while serving in Korea.
+He shares that the night patrols were particularly dangerous, recounting one specific incident where he and his fellow soldiers were assigned to check a post near the Imjingang River, in no man's land, due to an issue with the communication lines.
+He describes having to maneuver through rice fields while securing one side with his machine gun as they made their way to the post.

 Tags: Imjingang (River),Fear,Front lines,Pride,Weapons